Path to licensure

 In the United States, most students interested in architecture obtain a professional degree from an architecture program that is accredited by the National Architectural Accrediting Board (NAAB).
 Students may also attend a two-year college or earn bachelor’s degrees in other subjects.
 However, those students must obtain an accredited degree in order to meet the educational requirement.

 The Architect Registration Examination® (ARE) assesses candidates for their knowledge, skills, and ability to provide the various services required in the practice of architecture.
-Each of the test’s seven divisions can be taken in any order at any time by a candidate who has been deemed eligible to test by a jurisdiction (U.S. state, territory or district).
+Each of the test’s six divisions can be taken in any order at any time by a candidate who has been deemed eligible to test by a jurisdiction (U.S. state, territory or district).
 Some jurisdictions might have additional requirements, such as an additional oral exam/interview.
 Visit the Washington State Department of Licensing website to learn more about the requirements for our state.